Hello future, or current adopters! We are so excited that you're here :).

 We strive to keep adoption fees reasonable while maintaining ethical breeding practices.
 Any raise in fees is due to increased expense in caring for the animals.

-Adoption fees cover essential care items, including high-quality food, bedding, enrichment, medical care, pathogen testing, and supplies (water bottles, dishes, cages).
+Adoption fees cover essential care items, including high-quality food, bedding, enrichment, medical care, pathogen testing, and supplies (water bottles, dishes, cages, hammocks, etc).

 Fees are also meant to account for indirect expenses (water, electricity, website maintenance, cleaning supplies, gas to meet adopters and pickup supplies), but certainly do not cover the significant time investment in animal care and adopter interaction.